Alice Tepper Marlin

 Alice R. Tepper Marlin (born 1944) serves as President Emerita, Founder, and a member of the board of Social Accountability International (SAI), a standard-setting organization for improving workplaces and communities.
 She served as president and CEO from 1997 to 2015.

 Early life

 Alice R. Tepper Marlin earned her bachelor's degree in economics in 1966 from Wellesley College, and studied at the NYU Graduate School of Business Administration.

 Career

-At the NYU Graduate School of Business Administration she developed and taught its first Business & Society MBA course.
+At the NYU Graduate School of Business Administration Tepper Marlin developed and taught its first Business & Society MBA course.

-Early in her career she served as a Securities Analyst and Labor Economist at Burnham and Company and as the editor of an international tax journal at the International Bureau of Fiscal Documentation in the Netherlands.
+Early in her career Tepper Marlin served as a Securities Analyst and Labor Economist at Burnham and Company and as the editor of an international tax journal at the International Bureau of Fiscal Documentation in the Netherlands.
 She designed and managed the first social investment portfolio management service, in 1968.

-In 1969, she founded the Council on Economic Priorities (CEP), where she served as president and CEO for 33 years.
-CEP pioneered the social investment field and regularly published the best-selling consumer guide, "Shopping for a Better World"(Ballantine Books).
+In 1969, Tepper Marlin founded the Council on Economic Priorities (CEP), where she served as president and CEO for 33 years.
+CEP pioneered the socially responsible investing field, and regularly published the best-selling consumer guide, Shopping for a Better World (Ballantine Books).